virtuozzo/cloudscripting-docs/docs/reference/events.md

 ### onAfterSetEnvVars

-The event will be triggered before the [*setEnvVars*](/reference/docker-actions/#docker-environment-variables) action.
+The event will be triggered before the <a href="http://docs.cloudscripting.com/reference/docker-actions/#docker-environment-variables" target="_blank">*setEnvVars*</a> action.
 It is executed for every docker container upon setting environment variables.
 The *onAfterSetEnvVars* event is applied for Docker containers only.

 **Event Placeholders:**